Answered By: Priscilla Coulter

 • Use a thesaurus to find synonyms.

-• Think of specific examples or types.
+• Try to think of specific examples or types.

 Look at an example: